 Based on my observations, a couple of year’s ago, I wrote an article called: ‘7 Stupid Mistakes Filmmakers Make‘ which might wrongly imply that I think filmmakers are stupid.
 Which they are not.
 I seem to continually get flamed for my opinions.
 For example, I wrote another article which I called the 8 Mistakes Filmmakers Make That Kills Their Careers – for which I was flamed and torn apart mercilessly.

 I was just trying to help!

-You want the truth?
-You want reality?
+Do you want the truth?
+Do you want reality?